itsf4llofstars/dotfiles/README.md

 ## Notes

-See the dotfiles_old repository references are needed
+See the dotfiles_old repository if references are needed.